Szalapbp/FinalProject_Group8_EnterpriseAppDev/README.md

 7. github.com project link
 - https://github.com/Szalapbp/FinalProject_Group8_EnterpriseAppDev.git
 8. Github Repository Milestones
-9.
+9.This is the Teams chat we use to meet weekly.

    ![TeamsGroup](Group8Teams.png)

-   This is the Teams chat we use to meet weekly.